 - feel isolated and unable to ask for help when they need it

 - experience physical health issues, such as poor sleep or reduced appetite

-- find it hard to do everyday things, such as go to work or connecting with friends
+- find it hard to do everyday things, such as go to work or connect with friends

 - struggle to find a job